Aspiring singer Tasmin Glass always believed she was destined for the spotlight.

 In local amateur musical circles she had been one to watch, winning prizes at events such as the Arbroath Music Festival and wowing audiences at Kirrie Town Hall with a talent beyond her tender years.

-She performed with a group called Headland and, in her pursuit of stardom, moved to Glasgow in 2017 to join Scottish rock/pop outfit the Graham Brown Band.
+She moved to Glasgow and performed with a group called Headland before joining Scottish rock/pop outfit the Graham Brown Band.

 They sang her praises at the time, saying: “The beautiful Tasmin Glass brings the much needed smooth backing vocals to the band, rich harmonies and overall makes our sound complete.”